i3dprogrammer/DiscordCustomTheme/README.md

 Custom discord theme for me and my friends.

 ## How to use
-Download "Apply Theme.bat" or "Remove Theme.bat" and run it, and you're done.
+Download [https://github.com/i3dprogrammer/DiscordCustomTheme/releases/download/v1.0-beta.1/DiscordCustomTheme.zip](this) and run "Apply Theme.bat" to apply the theme, or run "Remove Theme.bat" to remove the theme, and you're done.

 NOTE: works only for Discord v0.0.301